Free Study Material

 A nominal scale enables the classification of individuals, objects or responses into subgroups based on a common/shared property or characteristic.A variable measured on a nominal scale may have one, two or more subcategories depending upon the extent of variation.

-For example, ’water’ or ‘tree’ have only one subgroup, whereas the variable “gender” can be classified into two sub-categories: male and female.
+For example, ’water’ or ‘tree’ has only one subgroup, whereas the variable “gender” can be classified into two sub-categories: male and female.
 ‘Hotels’ can be classified into —- sub-categories.

 The sequence in which subgroups are listed makes no difference as there is no relationship among subgroups.
 Nominal items are usually categorical, in that they belong to a definable category, such as ’employees’.